 The ketchup company serves a variety of customer segments, such as food retailers, foodservice providers, and the US military.
 It sells its products to wholesale, cooperative and independent grocery accounts, convenience stores, bakeries, pharmacies, mass merchants, club stores, foodservice distributors, and institutions the likes of hotels, restaurants, hospitals, healthcare facilities, and certain government agencies.

-Heinz, which sells its products through its own sales organizations and through independent brokers, agents, and distributors, spent $465 million on advertising expenses (including production and communication costs) in fiscal 2014 (ended December 28), down from $439.3 million and $416.9 million in FY2013 and FY2012, respectively.
-Wal-Mart continues to be Heinz's largest customer, representing 10% of both 2013 and 2012 sales.
+Heinz sells its products through its own sales organizations and through independent brokers, agents, and distributors.
+It spent $386.2 million on advertising expenses (including production and communication costs) in fiscal 2014 (ended December 28), down from $439.3 million and $416.9 million in FY2013 and FY2012, respectively.
+Wal-Mart continues to be Heinz's largest customer, representing 10% of sales for each of the past three fiscal years.

 As part of its strategy to squeeze the last drop out of its primary ketchup business and chase after promising emerging markets, Heinz is also focused on shedding non-core businesses operating outside the US.
 To this end, the company sold its China packaged food business in mid-2013 to Zhengzhou Sanquan Foods Co.

 Previously, Heinz acquired Guangzhou-based Foodstar, a maker of soy sauce and fermented bean curd, in 2010 from private equity firm Transpac Industrial Holding for $165 million in cash.
 The purchase marked Heinz's entry into China's soy sauce market.